liferay/lexicon-site/src/pages/docs/satellites/Sites/profileInfo.md

 ![Profile info sticker sizes metrics](../../../images/sites/ProfileInfoStickerSizesMetrics.jpg)

-### Example in Context
+### Examples

-Different examples of use can be found in blogs and comments.
+You can find examples of the profile info pattern used in blogs and comments:

 ![Profile info example in blogs and comments adts](../../../images/sites/ProfileInfoBlogsExample.jpg)